seaflow-uw/seaflow-web/content/contact/index.md

   - block: contact
     content:
-      text: We train scientists with quantitative skills to study phytoplankton responses to climate change.
-We welcome researchers from all backgrounds and experience levels.
-Contact us to discuss current opportunities for undergraduates, graduate students, and postdocs. <br>
+      text: We welcome students and researchers from all backgrounds and experience levels.
+Don't hesitate to contact us to discuss current opportunities! <br>
         <br>
         Dr. Francois Ribalet <br>
         School of Oceanography <br>